denisde4ev/linux-openwith/ai-walkthrough.md

-# Walkthrough - Rust Opener
+# Walkthrough - Rust OpenWith

-I have implemented a Rust-based opener program that detects and launches applications for various protocols and file types.
+I have implemented a Rust-based OpenWith program that detects and launches applications for various protocols and file types.

 ## Changes